molgenis/molgenis-py-catalogue-transform/datamodels/set-up-staging-areas.md

 in a schema called CatalogueOntologies (or choose another name, see 5).
 You should also load data in the tables, example data are
 [here](https://github.com/molgenis/molgenis-py-catalogue-transform/datamodels/CatalogueOntologies_with_data.zip).

-3. Load [CommonDataModels.csv](https://github.com/molgenis/molgenis-py-catalogue-transform/datamodels/catalogue_cdm.csv) in a schema called Catalogue
+DELETE? ---- 3.
+Load [CommonDataModels.csv](https://github.com/molgenis/molgenis-py-catalogue-transform/datamodels/CommonDatamodels.csv) in a schema called Catalogue
 (or choose another name, see 5).
 This database contains only the common data model variable metadata, which can be extracted from production data catalogue running the molgenis-py-catalogue-transform script.
+DELETE? ----

 4. Make separate schemas for each cohort that will enter data.
 At least cohort pid and name should already be filled out in production 'catalogue' schema table 'Cohorts'.